AliEmili/Traversy-media-javascript/README.md

 - 14 : An application to enter a number in it and it tells you a random fact about the number. note that, the script is written in two different ways and one of them, which is using XML is commented.
 <br/><br/>
 - 15 : An application to convert text to speech & synthesis.
+<br/><br/>
+- 16 : A zipcode app. by typing the zipcode this application shows you the location and latitude and longitude that belongs to the zipcode. using Fetch and Bulma CSS.